 For dogs (and humans) who like a lengthier walk, Ennerdale Water is a good choice.
 Set in the picturesque Ennerdale valley, it's slightly more wild and rugged than the other lakes in the national park, but no less stunning.

-The lake offers a lovely bit of tranquility, with the absence of a road alongside the shore meaning less noise and fewer visitors.
+The lake offers a lovely bit of tranquillity, with the absence of a road alongside the shore meaning enhanced quiet and fewer visitors.
 The full circuit is next to the lake on a clear track, so it’s relatively easy terrain, though there is a bit of scrambling along the south shore.
 Bring your camera for special snaps of your dog with the backdrop of Great Gable, Green Gable and High Crag.

 Please note: you may encounter cattle in some sections of this walk, so please exercise caution and keep your dog on a lead around livestock.

 Have a look at our cottages in the secluded paradise of Ennerdale.

 4. Patterdale to Silver Point - 7 miles

 Patterdale is a small village located south of Ullswater, which provides a hub for walkers gearing up to take on the famous Helvellyn range.
 And, (if you hadn't already guessed!) this is where the first Patterdale Terriers originated from back in the early 20th century.

 This is a moderately easy walk, taking you through woodlands and along the southern shoreline of Lake Ullswater.
 Enjoy a picnic on the shore before heading towards Silver Point for unbeatable panoramic views of the valley and the water.
 To appreciate this huge lake in all its glory, you can take a ride on one of the dog-friendly Ullswater Steamers, which operate all year round.

 Fancy staying in the scenic countryside or villages around Ullswater?
 Browse all our pet-friendly cottages in the area.

 Start/Finish: Legburthwaite car park